Atomox/ExampleCode/Tutorials/docker.readme.md

-# Optimization
+# Optimization & Best Practices

 This tutorial is more of an "up and running" guide.
 It gets you going, but it's in no way an optimized configuration for a PROD environment.
+Checkout [Docker's Best Practices](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/) for some tips.